Bastier History, Family Crest & Coats of Arms

 Early History of the Bastier family

-Another 305 words (22 lines of text) covering the years 1172, 1510, 1600, 1535 and 1600 are included under the topic Early Bastier History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bastier research.
+Another 153 words (11 lines of text) covering the years 1172, 1510, 1600, 1535 and 1600 are included under the topic Early Bastier History in all our PDF Extended History products and printed products wherever possible.

 Bastier Spelling Variations